Chinese government official sues exiled tycoon Guo for defamation

 Guo and his lawyer Josh Schiller did not immediately respond to requests for comment after business hours in New York.

-Huang's complaint says Guo had falsely alleged that she helped real estate developers secure project approvals by providing sexual favors to Beijing government officials, and in turn received property assets from the developers who benefited.
+Huang's complaint says Guo had falsely alleged that she helped real estate developers secure project approvals by providing sexual favours to Beijing government officials, and in turn received property assets from the developers who benefited.

 "Guo has falsely and repeatedly claimed that Plaintiff Huang has engaged in various nefarious actions, including, but not limited to: sex scandals and corruption," the complaint said, adding that Guo's statements had damaged Huang's reputation among a large number of people, and caused many to "doubt her capabilities as a professional and a government official".